hashicorp/nomad/website/source/guides/spark/pre.html.md

 # Getting Started

-To get started, you can use Nomad's Terraform configuration to automatically provision an environment in AWS, or you can manually provision a cluster.
+To get started, you can use Nomad's example Terraform configuration to automatically provision an environment in AWS, or you can manually provision a cluster.

 ## Provision a Cluster in AWS